 Feminine hygiene products are a necessity for many women, yet most states impose a sales tax on their sale while exempting other necessities, including groceries and medication.
 There are growing international and domestic movements to end the tax.

 U.S. car buyers pay sales tax, and there are fees for registering a vehicle, but they don't come close to what Danish car buyers pay.
-Depending on the price of the car, the registration tax is 105 percent to 150 percent of the sale price.
+Depending on the price of the car, the registration tax has been as high as 150 percent of the sale price.